-Connecting Newcomers with Local Volunteers
+Connecting Newcomers to Local Resources

 Community Connections brings together newcomers to Canada and established community residents for sharing and learning.
 Newcomers learn about living in Canada, practice speaking English and make connections in their new community.
 Volunteers act as guides to life in the community.
 In the process, they learn about other cultures and gain a better understanding of what immigrants contribute to Canada.